rabauke/mpl/README.md

 ## Hello World

-MPL is build on top of the Message Passing Interface (MPI) standard.
+MPL is built on top of the Message Passing Interface (MPI) standard.
 Therefore, MPL shares many concepts known from the MPI standard, e.g., the concept of a communicator.
-Communicators manage communication between processes.
+Communicators manage the message exchange between different processes, i.e.,
-Messages are sent and received with the help of a communicator.
+messages are sent and received with the help of a communicator.

 The MPL envirionment provides a global default communicator `comm_world`, which will be used in the following Hello-World program.
-The program prints out some infomation about each process:
+The program prints out some information about each process:
 * its rank,
 * the total number of processes and
-* the computer name the process is running on.
+* the computer's name the process is running on.

 If there are two or more processes, a message is sent from process 0 to process 1, which is also printed.